WE MET BEFORE?

 with whom he thinks he can maintain the upper hand.
 A

-needy, BPD female perfectly fits this paradigm--at least at the
+needy, BPD girl perfectly fits this paradigm--at least at the

 contemplate leaving a Borderline presents significant